How to Set Up a Firewall with UFW on Debian 9

-Debian includes several packages which provide tools for managing a firewall.
-Iptables is installed as part of the base system It can be complicated for beginners to learn how to use the iptables tool to properly configure and manage a firewall, but UFW simplifies it.
+Debian includes several packages which provide tools for managing a firewall with iptables installed as part of the base system.
+It can be complicated for beginners to learn how to use the iptables tool to properly configure and manage a firewall, but UFW simplifies it.

 UFW (Uncomplicated Firewall) is a user-friendly front-end for managing iptables firewall rules and its main goal is to make managing iptables easier or as the name says uncomplicated.